r59q/Curated-list-android-apps/README.md

 - Mindustry - Sandbox wave-based tower defence game with resource gathering mechanics and tech tree progression
 ## Paid games

-- Dead Cells - A platforming rogue-like loved by many.
+- Dead Cells - A platforming roguelite loved by many.
 Initially developed for PC, but well-ported to mobile with no compromises.
 - Mini Metro - Subway system design simulator
+- Pocket Rogues Ultimate - A top-down action dungeon roguelite with classes and level progression.
+A bit grindy, has a free demo, that's very generous with it's content, named Pocket Rogue.
+I am not putting it in the free tier because it's obviously the paid version that takes center stage.